 The passage of time, generational succession and racial intermarriage do not alleviate this affliction, because—like diabetes, high blood pressure and asthma—the medical condition is passed down through families.
 This syndrome is responsible for many Aborigines suffering diminished mental health and thereby becoming wedged in social disadvantage.
 It is the root cause for chronic depression, alcoholism, drug dependency, eating disorders, poor educational achievement, family dysfunction, domestic violence, sexual abuse and suicide.
 The worst thing about this debilitating disorder is that it was caused by events involving forebears, sometimes whose names are unknown, many years ago.

-This essay appears in the current Quadrant.
+This essay appears in our Voice online-only edition.

 Most Australians are concerned when they are made aware of this alarming condition.
 In good faith they believe the innocent victims must be helped, and government is morally obliged to act.
 “Intergenerational trauma” is increasingly referred to in publicity pressing for greater action on reconciliation, presented as a priority issue.
 This traumatic disorder now figures in talk of schemes to compensate those of indigenous descent for historical injustices.
 Charities are springing up to assist children who are being born with this medical condition.
 In August 2021 the federal government directed $378 million of funding to the Healing Foundation, with a promise of $254 million more, in order to run trauma recovery programs for Aborigines.